 An ideal Highland cottage base for discovering this lovely part of Scotland.

-Two bedrooms: 1 x double, 1 x twin.
+Two bedrooms: 1 x king, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen with dining area.
 Sitting room with woodburning stove.

 About the location